berkerpeksag/notes/javascript.md

 # JavaScript Notes

+JavaScript is a multi-paradigm language, supporting imperative/procedural programming along with OOP (Object-Oriented Programming) and functional programming.
+JavaScript supports OOP with prototypal inheritance.

 ## `var self = this;` workaround

 One reason this question comes up so often is that function functions receive